The Best Christmas Pageant Ever (film): Plot

 Imogene gets Beth to help her and her siblings to research the Christmas story in the library.
-To convince them to care about the pageant, she points out it is an opportunity to live someone else's life, like actors in a movie.
+To convince them to care about the pageant, Beth points out it is an opportunity to live someone else's life, like actors in a movie.

 The final dress rehearsal is chaotic.
-First Imogene's brothers hide the baby, the choir are not in sync, a mother makes Imogene feel unworthy to be Mary, then a fire alarm is pulled.
+Imogene's brothers hide the baby, the choir is not in sync, a mother makes Imogene feel unworthy to be Mary, and then a fire alarm is pulled due to a burnt cake meant for the potluck.
 In the mayhem with the fire trucks, Imogene overhears many townspeople speaking badly of the Herdmans, so they disappear.

 The next day, when Grace is not able to reach them by phone, Beth confronts Imogene at home.
 Although reminded that Grace fought for her family to have this opportunity, Imogene does not give her any assurance that she and her siblings will come.
 So that evening, when Grace opens the Christmas pageant, she freely admits she has no idea how it will go.

-At the last minute the Herdmans do come, and give a certain authenticity to the show.
-Imogene sheds real tears, and many are moved.
-The family is accepted by the townspeople, and all but Leroy move on to do well in life.
+At the last minute, the Herdmans do come and give a certain authenticity to the show.
+Imogene sheds real tears and many are moved.
+The audience gives the pageant a standing ovation.

+The movie then switches to the present where an older Beth is running an upcoming pageant and is telling the story about the Herdman's pageant to a group of kids and she encourages them to participate in it.

-A postscript reveals what happened to the siblings:
+We learn via postscript what happens with the siblings: